 Blind John Ellsworth has played the blues for years, although few outside a small circle of knowledgeable musicians have ever heard of him.

-He was a deep influence on the early music of Stagecoach VII, which is a shame, since they were a cover band.
+He was an original member of the power trio Stagecoach VII, before going solo.
+When he realized he had left his guitar at Jim’s house, he became a poet.
 Little is known of his early years, although he seems to have reversed the travels of most bluesmen, as he was born near Chicago, Illinois, about April 16, 1960 and later migrated south to Dallas, Texas.
 There are few known photographs, other than his one album cover (and out-takes), although his archivists are still searching for any available.

 He has been a railroad traveler for much of his life, although he never actually worked on the rails, as many of his contemporaries did.
 He travels widely, according to some of the locations mentioned in his lyrics and prose.
 He also seemed to have gone to sea later in life, although (again) just as a passenger.